philfrei/AudioCue/README.md

 Recommended forum: http://www.java-gaming.org/boards/java-sound-openal/16/view.html

-If using StackOverflow for a question about this code, chances are highest that I will eventually see it if you include the keyword "javasound".
+If using StackOverflow for a question about this code, chances are highest that I will eventually see it if you include the tag "javasound".